Below is our statement for how we hold and use your personal data. Please use the circular arrow symbols to expend each section.

 Arun Church is a vibrant church in Littlehampton, West Sussex, UK.
 Our vision is to see lives transformed through Jesus.
 Our mission is bringing life to everyone, everywhere, everyday.

 We are committed to serving and respecting all people regardless of their gender, marital status, race, ethnic origin, religion, age, sexual orientation or physical and mental capability.
 We recognise that people hold different values and beliefs to our own and we acknowledge the freedom of people to hold and to express these respectfully and freely within the limits of the UK law.
 We allow spaces to explore Christian beliefs and values in a respectful environment.
 We form partnerships with other churches, voluntary groups, statutory agencies and local government where appropriate to provide the best service for our community.

+Your privacy is important to us.
 In line with our Christian beliefs, our aim is to be as clear as possible about how and why we use the personal data you give us.
 If your questions are not fully answered by the information below, please contact our data protection officer who will be happy to help.

 When you attend an activity, volunteer, make a donation or become a church member, you provide us some information about yourself.
 We hold this information for the following purposes:

 - To enable us to provide a service for the benefit of the public in a particular geographical area as specified in our constitution;

 - To fundraise and promote the interests of the charity;

 - To maintain our own accounts and records (including the processing of gift aid applications);

 - To inform you of news, events, activities and services;